What You Might Not Have Known about Soybean Oil

 Soybean Oil Is Americans’ Most Common Dietary Source of Omega-3 Fat

-Ultimately, any source of fat isn’t healthy for you in large quantities, but when used in moderation, soybean oil actually has some positive health benefits.
+Ultimately, any source of fat isn’t healthy for you in large quantities, but soybean oil has some positive health benefits when used in moderation.
 For instance, it is an excellent source of alpha-linolenic (ALA) omega-3s.
-For most Americans, soybean oil is the principle source of ALA, and omega-3 fats are recognized as the most healthy fat.
+For most Americans, soybean oil is the principal source of ALA, and omega-3 fats are recognized as the most healthy fat.

 In 2017, the FDA authorized the following statement supporting this claim: “Supportive but not conclusive scientific evidence suggests that eating about 1 and 1⁄2 tablespoons (20.5 grams) daily of soybean oil, which contains unsaturated fat, may reduce the risk of coronary heart disease.
 To achieve this possible benefit, soybean oil is to replace saturated fat and not increase the total number of calories you eat in a day.”